HidekiMaehara/Maehara_et_al_2025/README.md

 # Maehara_et_al_2025

+This code reproduces the figures from Maehara et al., *npj Systems Biology and Applications*, 2025,
+which identified changes in gene and protein expression associated with DNA methylation alterations
+in obese (ob/ob) mice.

 ## Environment

 Gene and protein expression analysis were performed using R version 4.3.1 with the following package versions: